Agata Sobczyk

 Agata Sobczyk (/pl/; born 8 August 1988) is a Polish economist and politician.
-Since 2023 she is the Voivode of the Greater Poland Voivodeship.
+Since 2023, she has served as the voivode of Greater Poland Voivodeship in Poland.
+She is a member of the Poland 2050 political party.

 Biography

-Agata Sobczyk was born in 1988 in Gostyń, Poland, and grew up in Skórzewo.
+Agata Sobczyk was born on 8 August 1988 in the town of Gostyń, Poland, and grew up in the village of Skórzewo in Greater Poland Voivodeship.
 She graduated from the Poznań University of Economics and Business with a licentiate in business management, and later with a master's degree in international business.
 She also studied management at the City Institute in Sydney, Australia.
 She worked in the Polish diplomatic institutions in Sydney and Dublin, Ireland.

-Sobczyk was involved in the presidential campaign of Szymon Hołownia during the 2020 election, and joined the Poland 2050 party.
-During the 2023 parliamentary election, she unsuccessfully run for office of a member of the Sejm of Poland.
-On 28 December 2023, she was appointed as the Voivode of the Greater Poland Voivodeship.
+Sobczyk was involved in the presidential campaign of Szymon Hołownia during the 2020 election, and joined the Poland 2050 party, becoming the leader of its division in the city of Poznań.
+During the 2023 parliamentary election, she unsuccessfully ran to the Sejm of Poland, receiving 6,117 votes (1.03%).
+She was a candidate of the Third Way political alliance, within the constituency no. 39, which consists of the city of Poznań, and surrounding it Poznań County.
+On 28 December 2023, she was appointed as the voivode of Greater Poland Voivodeship, replacing Michał Zieliński.

+Personal life

+Sobczyk has a husband and two children.
+She lives in Poznań, Poland.